Kitware/VTK/Documentation/dev/build.md

 Optional dependencies:

   * [Python][python]
-    - When using Python 2, at least 2.7 is required
     - When using Python 3, at least 3.4 is required
   * [Qt5][qt]
     - Version 5.9 or newer